kedebug/ScDetective/README.md

 unforgetable memories in my college life.

 If you have any suggestion or questions, please feel free to get in touch via sunweiqq@gmail.com.
+>
 - GUI : VS2008 + MFC
-- Driver :        VS2005 + ddkwizard
+- Driver :VS2005 + ddkwizard
-- DDK Version：   7600.16385.1
+- DDK Version：7600.16385.1
 - Debug ：  Windbg + VirtualKD + VMware
-- Platform :      XPSP3 + WIN7
+- Platform :XPSP3 + WIN7
 - Finished :  2010.12

 #### There are about 6 modules in the ScDetective_Driver content:
+>
-- Detect and restore the SSDT and shadow SSDT.
+1. Detect and restore the SSDT and shadow SSDT.
+ - Checking SSDT in both user and kernel module to ensure accuracy.
-- Detect and static judging the active processes.
+2. Detect and static judging the active processes.
-- Detect and static judging the drivers.
+3. Detect and static judging the drivers.
-- HookEngine module and part of the work was reversed from CNNIC driver.
+4. HookEngine module and part of the work was reversed from CNNIC driver.
+ - Send Deferred Procedure Call(DPC) to ensure the safety during the hooking.
+ - The Engine was reversed from CNNIC hook module.
-- Self-protect module(some DKOM skills).
+5. Self-protect module(some DKOM skills).
-- A demo file filter driver depended on sfilter library(NOT finished).
+6. A demo file filter driver depended on sfilter library(NOT finished).

 #### kedebug
 Department of Computer Science and Engineering,